 Stockholm, May 2004

 The week of the Polar Music Prize in May 2004 started off with a concert two days before the Prize Ceremony – with B.B.
 King and his band in the same concert hall where they played in 1974.
 The press conference at the Royal Swedish Academy of Music was a relaxed meeting with lots of laughs and joking.
-British guitarist Jimmy Page arrived at the Prize Ceremony to read the citation.
+British guitarist Jimmy Page, legendary founder of Polar Music Prize Laureates Led Zeppelin, arrived at the Prize Ceremony to read the citation.